OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.2_DRAFT_EN.md

       appear in all capitals, as shown here.

 ### Data Format
 Data Format means the data format of the information in the SBOM.
-Possible Data Formats include SPDX, Cyclone DX, SWID, or other proprietary formats.
+Possible Data Formats include SPDX, CycloneDX, SWID, or other proprietary formats.

 ### Entity
 Entity shall mean the legal entity (for profit, non profit, or natural person) that distributes software to third parties (e.g., other organizations or individuals).
 Entity does not include other group companies, or companies under common control of the Entity.